PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-with-docker.md

 ## Step 2: Creating the main folder and `docker-compose.yml`

-1. Create a new folder in your preferred location and name it whatever you like.
+1. Create a new folder in your preferred location and name it `PARC_docker`
-2. Inside the newly created folder, create a ROS workspace by running the following command in powershell:
+2. Inside `PARC_docker` folder, create a ROS workspace by running the following command in Powershell:

     ```shell
     mkdir catkin_ws/src
     ```

-3. Next, create a `docker-compose.yml` file inside the main folder.
+3. Next, create a `docker-compose.yml` file inside `PARC_docker` folder.
 This file will contain the configuration for our ROS Docker container.
 Open the file in your favorite editor and add the following lines:

     ```yaml
     version: '3.8'
     services:
       ros:
         image: parcengineersleague/parc-2023
+        container_name: parc-ros-docker-1
         environment:
           - DISPLAY=host.docker.internal:0.0
           - ROS_HOSTNAME=ros